phase2/pattern-lab-workshop/problems/pages/problem.md

 Pages are probably the simplest files to set up, at least from the mustache perspective.

 All a page file requires is a partial linking to the template that you want to use.
+A wrapper div isn't required.

-So you know the drill... make a directory for your pages and a file with the template partial.
+So you know the drill... make a directory for your pages and a file containing the template partial.

-Don't forget the naming convention!
+Folder: `pages`
+Filename: `01-products.mustache`
+Partial: `{{> templates-products }}`

+Seems simple, but the magic happens when JSON is introduced.
+We'll explain more next lesson.